tosmith97/Team-4/README.md

-# Musiq
+# Scribe

 <img src="images/logo.png" width="150">

 ## Project Synopsis
-An application to allow people to queue up music from Spotify and Soundlcoud seamlessly into single playlists.
+An application to people to have conference calls that are transcribed.
+The call is transcribed, and a document is texted to the callees that contains the transcription of the call.

 Rough Implementation Plan:
-- Set up backend to handle music account creation.
+- Set up backend to handle phone call conferencing.
-- Develop client application to play music.
-- Create backend to stream music seamlessly from each source and simplify playback.
+- Develop pipeline for getting call audio data, cleaning the audio data, and converting the cleaned audio data into text.
+- Create NLP engine and document processing pipeline.
+- Host the documents in the cloud and create unique urls to those documents
+- Send the URL's to the callers

 ## Team Members